VPNs using BGP

 * via 6.6.6.3, eth0_0(vrf main), label 20/80, 00:05:01

-Conversely, when remote MPLS traffic is received, labels are popped.
-Resulting IP packet is routed into customer1 L3VRF.
-The below command dumps the pop action programmed by BGP.
+When remote MPLS traffic is received, labels are popped.
+The resulting IP packet is routed into customer1 L3VRF.
+The command below dumps the pop action programmed by BGP.
 The nexthop attribute stands for the L3VRF interface and is the entry point to routing table of L3VRF instance.

 rt1> show mpls-table